NoCode-NoLife/Sabine/README.md

 State of Development
 -----------------------------------------------------------------------------

-Sabine is in its early stages and is being worked on primarily as a side- project.
-That means, while basic functionality is there, bugs and missing features are to be expected.
+Sabine is in its early stages of development and is more prototype than fully featured server.
+It's being worked on primarily as a side-project, and while basic functionality is there, bugs and missing features are to be expected.

 The features that are explicitly working are as follows.
 - Account creation and login